What's Wrong With Corporations?

 So I don't have a personal opinion/experience, but my mom who worked as HR for decades claimed most of those who get rich either inherit or work their workers to death (in whatever limit their country allow) BUT those who have a better experience at work are those who treat their employees humanely, and this is what she always tried to do.

-O/O and ideas - write if you'd be a good Aaron Warner (Juliette) [Shatter me], Wilkins (Faith) [Buffy the VS]
+O/O and ideas - write if you'd be a good Annatar/Sauron, Aaron Warner (Juliette) [Shatter me], Wilkins (Faith) [Buffy the VS]

 [what she reading: 50 TALES A YEAR]